i-ninte/machine_learning/projects/MOVIE RECOMMENDATION/readme.md

 (Link to Netflix Dashboard on Tableau)[https://public.tableau.com/app/profile/kwabena.obeng/viz/NextflixDashboard/Netflix]

-# Bayesian Network Movie Recommender README
+# Bayesian Network Movie Recommender

 This project implements a Movie Recommender System using Bayesian Network modeling.
 The system recommends movies based on user preferences for genres, actors, and directors.
 The Bayesian Network is built using the pgmpy library, and inference is performed using Variable Elimination.